rmarx/holblocking-blogpost/README.md

 <a name="sec_http3"></a>
 ## HOL blocking in HTTP/3 over QUIC

-- QUIC takes H2's streams over to the transport (put differently: each QUIC stream is its own TCP connection. like setting up as many TCP connections as you want with 1 handshake)
-- This does get rid of Transport-layer HOL blocking due to packet loss, because each stream does retransmits individually
-- Or does it...

-- Note: we abstract away a lot.
-Normally, the sizes of the FRAMES would count as well, but we omit those here to get nice round numbers.

-- Consider that, per stream, data also needs to be delivered in-order of course (put differently: previously we were HOL blocked inter-stream, now only intra-stream)
+After all that, we're finally ready to start talking about the new stuff!
+But first, let's summarize what we've learned so far:

+> - HTTP/1.1 had HOL blocking because it needs to send its responses in full and cannot multiplex them
+> - HTTP/2 solves that by introducing "frames" that indicate to which "stream" each resource chunk belongs
+> - TCP however does not know about these individual "streams" and just sees everything as 1 big stream
+> - If a TCP packet is lost, all later packets need to wait for its retransmission, even if they contain unrelated data from different streams.
+TCP has Transport Layer HOL blocking.

+I'm pretty sure you can by now predict how we can solve TCP's issues, right?
+After all, the solution is qutie simple: we "just" need to **make the Transport Layer aware of the different, independent streams** as well!
+That way, if data for one stream is lost, the Transport itself knows it does not need to hold back the other streams.

+While this is indeed simple enough in concept, in practice it has taken over 6 years to get this approach ready for prime-time in the new QUIC Transport Layer protocol and the accompanying HTTP/3.
+This blogpost is however already way too long to also discuss why this couldn't just be added to TCP instead, why QUIC runs on UDP, and so on.
+I will instead just focus on the parts that we need to understand our current HOL blocking discussion, which should be easy enough by looking at Figure 8:

+[TODO: Figure 8]
+*Figure 8: server HTTP/1.1 vs HTTP/2 vs HTTP/3 response for `script.js`*

+We observe that making QUIC aware of the different streams was pretty straightforward.
+QUIC was inspired by HTTP/2's framing-approach and also adds its own frames; in this case the STREAM frame.
+Mainly the stream id, which was previously in HTTP/2's DATA frame, is now **moved down to the Transport Layer in QUIC's STREAM frame**.
+This also shows one of the reasons why we needed a new version of HTTP if we want to use QUIC: if we would just run HTTP/2 on top of QUIC, we would have two (potentially conflicting) "stream layers".
+HTTP/3 instead removes the stream concept from the HTTP layer and re-uses the underlying QUIC streams instead.

+*Note: this doesn't mean QUIC suddenly knows about JS or CSS files or even that it is transporting HTTP (like TCP, QUIC is supposed to be a generic, re-usable protocol).
+It just knows that there are independent streams that it can handle individually, without having to know what exactly is in them.*

+Now that we know about QUIC's STREAM frames, it's also easy to see how they help solve Transport Layer HOL blocking in Figure 9:

+[TODO: Figure 9]
+*Figure 9: difference in perspective between TCP and QUIC*

+Much like HTTP/2's DATA frames, QUIC's STREAM frames track the byte ranges for each stream individually.
+This in contrast to TCP, which just appends all stream data in one big blob.
+Like before, let's consider what would happen if QUIC packet 2 is lost but 1 and 3 arrive.
+Like with TCP, the data for stream 1 in packet 1 can just be passed to the browser.
+However, for packet 3, QUIC can be smarter than TCP.
+It looks at the byte ranges for stream 1 and sees that this STREAM frame perfectly follows the first STREAM frame for stream id 1 (in other words: there are no byte gaps in the data).
+It can thus give that data to the browser for processing as well.
+For stream id 2 however, QUIC does see a gap (it hasn't received bytes 0-299 yet, those were in the lost QUIC packet 2).
+It will hold on to that STREAM frame until the retransmission of QUIC packet 2 arrives.
+Contrast this again to TCP, which also held back stream 1's data in packet 3!

+Something similar happens in the other situation where packet 1 is lost but 2 and 3 arrive.
+QUIC knows it has received all expected data for stream 2 and just passed that along to the browser, only holding up stream 1.
+We can see that for this example, indeed, QUIC solves TCP's HOL blocking!

+This approach has couple of important consequences though.

+- loss detection is done per stream
+- means that data is no longer deterministically ordered... sent 1 2 3, but arrived 2 3(partial) 1 3(partial)...
+- this in turn is the second, arguably more important reason for HTTP/3: many systems in HTTP/2 really rely on TCP's fully deterministic ordering.
+HTTP/3 re-imagines both prioritization and header compression for that (HPACK to QPACK).
+- For an in-depth discussion for prioritization, see my paper.
+For qpack, see dmitri's excellent blogs on the subject.

+- Still, it's worth it to remove HOL blocking, right?
+Well, have we actually removed it?
+Still have per-stream HOL blocking... that's something we're never going to be able to remove, as we still want resources to be processed in-order.
+- Luckily, if one stream is HOL blocked, we can still make progress on the rest, right?
-- Now, resource multiplexing comes into play: sequential vs RR
+- well... if there is "the rest"...
+Now, resource multiplexing comes into play: sequential vs RR

+[TODO: Figure 10]
+*Figure 10: impact of stream multiplexing on HOL blocking prevention in HTTP/3 over QUIC*

-- we can see: if sequential = still holblocking, little benefit from QUIC
+- we can see: if sequential = still holblocking, little benefit from QUIC.
+Only if we have some form of Round-Robin (and preferably not per-packet, because remember loss is bursty!) does it help in practice.
 - Why does this matter?
-Sequential is thought to be better for web performance...
+Sequential is thought to be better for web performance... so we usually won't have multiple streams being multiplexed, so we will typically still have per-stream HOL blocking in practice... darned

+- other points: QUIC has different streams and you could say each stream is similar to one TCP connection in terms of loss detection.
+- However: still just a single congestion controller!
+So it won't be as fast as the 6 HTTP/1.1 connections!

 <a name="sec_conclusion"></a>
 ## Conclusion

-- So... in theory: it's solved
+- So... in theory: yes, HTTP/3 over QUIC solves HOL blocking
-- In practice: the jury is still out.
+- In practice: the jury is still out on how much this will matter.
-- Either way: it's not much of an issue in practice, especially on fast networks
+- Either way: it's not much of an issue in practice, especially on fast networks.
+HTTP/2 solved the "main" HOL blocking problem.

-- So... will HTTP/3 be faster?
+- So... will HTTP/3 be faster overall?
 Probably, but it won't be (much) because of HOL blocking removal.
-What will it be due to you ask?
+- Then why?
 0-RTT connection establishment.
-However, that's for a future post (or read my paper or watch my youtube videos).
+However, many aspects (Amplification prevention, replay attacks, initial congestion window size, etc.0 that's for a future post (or read my paper or watch my youtube videos).

+- Overall: it's too early to say.
+It will help for some use cases for sure, but maybe not that much for most typical websites (at least not ones that aren't explicitly optimized for HTTP/3).
+One of the research questiosn I'm looking into is if it makes sense to do multiplexing differently if there is more packet loss to get the HOL blocking benefits, but it's unclear if that'll matter much.

-- If you liked this, I'm working on a book: let me keep you up to date!
+- If you liked this, I'm working on a book about QUIC and HTTP/3: let me keep you up to date!

 <a name="sec_pipelining"></a>
 ## Bonus: HTTP/1.1 pipelining